nuttycream/deeznuts/src/pages/professional.md

 # To whom it may concern...

-My name is John Carter, I am a programmer.
+My name is John Carter and I am a programmer.

+I am a Computer Science graduate from San Francisco State University.